kereis/traefik-certs-dumper/README.md

 ### Merging private key and public certificate in one PKCS12 file

 Some applications like [Plex](https://www.plex.tv/de/) need both private key and public certificate to be concatenated to one PKCS12 file.
-In this case, you can set the environment variable `COMBINE_PKCS12` to any value (In Docker, no value means not setting.
-Must be atleast "".).
+In this case, you can set the environment variable `COMBINE_PKCS12=yes`.
 Each time `traefik-certs-dumper` dumps the certificates for specified `DOMAIN`, this script will create a file named `cert.p12` in each domain's folder respectively.
-The password can be set with the environment variable `PKCS12_PASSWORD` which has support for docker secrets with the `PKCS12_PASSWORD_FILE` environment variable.
+The password can be set with the environment variable `PKCS12_PASSWORD`.
+If you want to use Docker Secrets instead, use the environment variable `PKCS12_PASSWORD_FILE`.
+Note that `PKCS12_PASSWORD` has higher priority.
 If none of those is set, the password will be empty.

 ```yaml
 version: '3.7'